bryanthowell-tableau/tableau_tools/README.md

 `tableau_rest_api` handles this through two concepts -- the `Permissions` object that represents the permissions / capabilities, and the `PublishedContent` classes, which represent the objects on the server that have permissions.

-#### 1.4.1 PublishedContent Classes (Project20/Project21, Workbook, Datasource, View)
+#### 1.4.1 PublishedContent Classes (Project20/Project21, Workbook, Datasource, View, Database, Table)
-There are three classes that represent the state of published content to a server; they all descend from the PublishedContent class, but there is no reason to ever access `PublishedContent` directly.
-Each of these require passing in an active and signed-in `TableauRestApiConnection` object so that they can perform actions against the Tableau Server.
+Because of the complexity of Permissions, there are classes that represent the state of published content to a server; they all descend from the PublishedContent class, but there is no reason to ever access `PublishedContent` directly.
+Each of these require passing in an active and signed-in `TableauRestApiConnection` or `TableauServerRest` object so that they can perform actions against the Tableau Server.

-Project obviously represents a project.
-In API Version 2.1, a Project also contains a child `Workbook` and `Datasource` object that represent the Default Permissions that can be set for that project.
-In API Version 2.0, the project simply has a full set of capabilities that include those that apply to a workbook or a datasource.
-This reflects the difference in Tableau Server itself.
-If you are still on 9.1 or before, make sure to set your `tableau_server_version` argument so that the `Project` class behaves correctly.
+Project obviously represents a project on the server.
+But a `Project` also contains a child `Workbook` and `Datasource` object that represent the Default Permissions that can be set for that project, and starting with `Project33` contains a Flow object as well to represent its defaults.

 Starting in API 3.2 (2018.3+), there is a View object which represents published Views that were not published as Tabs.
 Since views have the same permissions as workbooks, use the WorkbookPermissions objects just like with the Workbook object.

+The `TableauRestApiConnection` and `TableauServerRest` classes have factory methods to get you the right object type for the right version of the API.
+Use these instead of constructing the objects directly.

+`TableauRestApiConnection.get_published_project_object(project_name_or_luid)`

 `TableauRestApiConnection.get_published_datasource_object(datasource_name_or_luid, project_name_or_luid)`

 `TableauRestApiConnection.get_published_workbook_object(workbook_name_or_luid, project_name_or_luid)`

-There is also a `get_published_project_object` method, but the standard `query_project()` method returns the Project object in tableau_tools 4.0+, so you can just use that method.
+For Projects, since the standard `query_project()` method returns the Project object, so you can just use that method rather than the longer factory method above.

-`TableauRestApiConnection.get_published_project_object(project_name_or_luid, project_xml_obj=None)`

-`Project` represents the Project objects from API 2.1 onward, which have workbook and datasouce defaults, as well as locking and unlocking.

-The `TableauRestApiConnectionXX` class will give you the right `Project object for its version.
+Projects have additional commands that the other classes do not:

 `Project.lock_permissions()`